SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 An example for an english measure word is piece of x, e.g. three pieces of paper.
 In east asian languages, measure words are ⟮often required⟯.

-##### kinds of numerals

-A numeral may be divided into the numeric value and the type of numeral.
-The type of numeral is the wway of looking at the numeric value.
-The type of numeral may be ordinal, cardinal, a multiplier, distributive, collective, partitive.
-The type of numeral may be indicated morphologically or in some other way.

-table:type of numeral|indicates|example
-ordinal|position in sequence
-cardinal|amount/quantity
-multipliers|how often should something be multiplied|-fold (e.g. sevenfold), -ce (e.g. thrice)
-distributive numerals|how may times each|-ly (e.g. triply)
-collective numerals|sets of certain sizes|-ad (e.g. triad)
-partivtive|fractions|-th

-##### counting systems

-The numeric value of a numeral is generally based on one or more counting systems.
-A counting system is the numeral system a language uses.
-Counting systems across languages may have different bases.
-The reuse point (my term) is at which powers of the base a counting system starts reusing terms for bases.
-In indo-european languages, the reuse point is 10⎴3⎴.
-In east asian languages, the reuse point is 10⎴4⎴.
-Because the reuse point in east asian languages is 10⎴4⎴ = 10000, 10000 is used to mean 'a lot'.

 #### deixis